saropa/saropa_dart_utils/code.of.conduct.md

 *Unacceptable behavior includes:*

-- Use of sexualized language or imagery and other harassment, including trolling, insults, and derogatory comments
+- Use of sexualized language or imagery, trolling, or derogatory comments
 - Publishing others' private information without permission
 - Any inappropriate conduct in a professional setting

 This Code of Conduct applies within project spaces and public spaces when representing the project or community.
 This includes using official emails, social media accounts, or acting as an official representative.

 Report unacceptable behavior to the project team at [code_of_conduct@saropa.com](code_of_conduct@saropa.com).
 All complaints will be reviewed and investigated confidentially.
-Maintainers who fail to enforce the Code of Conduct may face repercussions as determined by the project's leadership.
+Failure to enforce the Code of Conduct may result in repercussions as determined by the project's leadership.

 ### We Start Now